LeeAnnEditor/o365hq/services/Office 365 Tenant-to-Tenant Cutover Email Migration Without Downtime and Bounced Email.md

     days)
 4. Proxy services setup, which allows receiving all incoming emails during a domain transfer
-5. Final mailbox migration with calendars, contacts, rules and other data
+5. Final mailbox migration with calendars, contacts, rules, and other data
 6. Change records in domain zones to accommodate migration needs